Drug Use by State: 2019’s Problem Areas

 Drug abuse has a long and storied history in the United States, and we’ve been “at war” with it since 1971 under the Nixon administration.
 But no matter who is in office, the federal drug budget continues to increase.
-It’s moved from $23.8 billion in 2013 to almost $27.5 billion in 2017.
+It’s moved from $23.8 billion in 2013 to over $27.7 billion in 2018.

 Given the uncertain future and lack of significant progress to date, it’s fair to wonder where drug abuse is most pronounced and which areas are most at risk in the current political climate.
-This report attempts to answer those questions by comparing the 50 states and the District of Columbia across 20 key metrics, ranging from arrest and overdose rates to opioid prescriptions and meth-lab incidents per capita.
+This report attempts to answer those questions by comparing the 50 states and the District of Columbia across 22 key metrics, ranging from arrest and overdose rates to opioid prescriptions and employee drug testing laws.
 Continue reading for the complete findings, commentary from a panel of researchers and a full description of the methodology used.

 Highest Drug Use by State